emilyrosenberg/worldviews/README.md

 </div>

 #### Images
+The Sign in and Sign up images are from [Unsplash](https://unsplash.com/).
+They were chosen to represent the beginning of a journey, with soem of the blue color in the rest of the surface design. <br>
-All of the post and profile images are from [Unsplash](https://unsplash.com/).
+All of the post and profile images are also from [Unsplash](https://unsplash.com/).
 <br>
-They are stored in and accessed through [Cloudinary](https://cloudinary.com).
+The images are stored in and accessed through [Cloudinary](https://cloudinary.com).

 #### Background